-PROVINCE-WIDE CELEBRATION OF ONTARIO GARLIC HARVEST OCT 29-NOV 7, 2021.
+PROVINCE-WIDE CELEBRATION OF ONTARIO GARLIC from OCT 29-NOV 7, 2021.
 GARLIC-INSPIRED DISHES, DESSERTS, BEER & COCKTAILS SOLD TO PATRONS VIA DINE IN/PATIO, TAKE OUT OR DELIVERY.
 NO PARTICIPATE FEE!
-THANKS TO SUPPORT FROM MINISTRY OF HERITAGE, SPORT, TOURISM AND CULTURE INDUSTRIES.
-MEDIA COVERAGE INCLUDES BREAKFAST TELEVISION, CTV YOUR MORNING, ELMNT FM RADIO, GLOBAL NEWS KINGSTON, EDIBLE TORONTO, EDIBLE OTTAWA, CULINARY TOURISM ALLIANCE.
-INFORMATION, REGISTRATION LINK AND FAQ BELOW.
+THANKS TO SUPPORT FROM ON MINISTRY OF TOURISM.
+MEDIA INCLUDES BREAKFAST TELEVISION, CTV YOUR MORNING, ELMNT FM RADIO, GLOBAL NEWS KINGSTON, EDIBLE TORONTO, EDIBLE OTTAWA, CULINARY TOURISM ALLIANCE & GEO-TARGETED ADS IN ONTARIO.
+INFORMATION, REGISTRATION LINK & FAQ BELOW.

 Tell us what you’re making, the online demo or presentation your thinking of doing or, contact us to discuss ideas 416 888 7829 (Peterm@torontogarlicfestival.ca)